Console#

 Below is a list of all methods:

-Print – Interact with the Console.
+Print — Output text or clear the Console.

 Monitor — Monitor a sensor’s or variable’s value during a project in VEXcode’s Monitor tab.